Joy-Amorin/curso-completo-de-Python-3-de-la-A-a-la-Z/tuples_exercises/more_exercises/README.md

 5- Given a list of words, create another list of the same size that stores the length of each word.
 Use the zip() function to create a dictionary with key words and values, their length.

+6- Have the user enter words until he/she enters an empty word.
+Stores all words in a tuple and displays the tuple and the total number of characters entered.
+HINT: To store the elements one at a time you will have to use a non-tuple data type and then transform it to a tuple. and then transform it to a tuple.